Few-Shot Video Object Detection: Experiments

 Table~\ref{table:ablation} tabulates the ablation studies on the proposal box generation network and matching (classification) network.
 Compared to RPN, our proposed TPN improves the performance by 3.7 AP with the same matching network.
 Although RPN and TPN have similar recall performance ($76.2 \%$ vs $76.8 \%$), TPN has a better classification performance due to its discriminative and aggregated temporal features, and therefore producing better detection and matching performance.

 For the matching network, the RN (Relation Network~\cite{yang2018learning}) based baseline performs worst which is limited by its weak matching ability.
 Replacing RN by the more powerful multi-relation MN~\cite{fan2020few} can significantly improve the performance.
 When cooperating with TPN, our proposed TMN outperforms MN by 3.2 AP in the temporal domain using aligned query features.
-The improved TMN+ reaches 30.7 AP performance by capitalizing on better generalization and representative feature, which is optimized with the label-smoothing regularization and support classification module, bringing about respectively $1.5$ and $3.0$ performance increase.
+The improved TMN+ reaches 30.0 AP performance by capitalizing on better generalization and representative feature, which is optimized with the label-smoothing regularization and support classification module, bringing about respectively $1.5$ and $3.0$ performance increase.
 Note that our support classification module is fundamentally different from the meta-loss in Meta R-CNN~\cite{yan2019metarcnn} which requires training on novel classes to avoid prediction ambiguity in object attentive vectors, while our method targets at generating more representative features in the Euclidean space to generalize better on novel classes without any fine-tuning.
-Because of feature frames reuse, the inference is efficient at around 184 ms per image.